Personal budgets and care planning

 The law is clear: a disabled or older person’s eligible needs must be met, either by the council arranging the services or by providing a direct payment sufficient to enable these needs to be purchased.

-Although councils are required to tell people what their care support needs ‘cost’ – ie the amount of their personal budget this figure must always be enough to meet their eligible needs.
-This means that the assessment of eligible needs comes first and the calculation of what the cost is of meeting these needs (ie the personal budget) comes second: the dog wags their tail (and not vice versa).
+Although councils are required to tell people what their care support needs ‘cost’ – ie the amount of their personal budget – this figure must always be enough to meet their eligible needs.
+This means that the assessment of eligible needs comes first and the calculation of what the cost is, of meeting these needs (ie the personal budget), comes second: the dog wags their tail (and not vice versa).

 Some councils tell individuals that they have been allocated an ‘indicative budget’ of a specified sum.
 This amount is sometimes calculated using a computer algorithm known as a RAS (Resource Allocation System).
 In general a person in this position might be advised to tell the council that she / he is not interested in what their indicative budget is – that they want their eligible needs met (as the law requires).
 To repeat the point – their eligible needs must be met and the council must pay enough to ensure this happens.
 Of course if the person wants to have a direct payment to cover some or all of their needs – then this payment must itself be sufficient to cover the eligible need.

 Disabled and older people have a right to a proper assessment undertaken by a skilled person designated by the social services department, who must identify what the person’s ‘needs’ are for social care support (including equipment etc).
 In deciding which ‘needs’ are eligible for support, the assessments must ignore any support provided by a carer.
 The eligible needs must be detailed in an intelligible way and the disabled person must be given a copy of this and an opportunity to explain which parts are not agreed (in which case an attempt at resolution should be undertaken).
 A care and support plan must then be drawn up specifying how the eligible needs will be met.
 Carers, disabled and older people must be given a copy of their assessment and their care plan (CA 2014, s12 and s25, and Statutory Guidance paras 6.98 and 10.87).

 The care and support plan must describe not only what needs the person has (in qualitative terms) but must also quantify these – eg how often the person needs help, when, where, how and who will provide this support – ie by one or more people with specific skills etc. The person’s personal budget that then results must be sufficient to enable these eligible needs to be provided.
 The courts and ombudsmen have said that councils must be able to explain how this has been calculated – and that this must relate to the assessment (ie not to some generalised ‘indicative amount’).